Staré Město (Šumperk District): 14th–16th centuries

-Staré Město was founded during the mining colonization of this area in the late 13th and early 14th century.
+Staré Město was founded during the mining colonisation of this area in the late 13th and early 14th century.
 The first written mention of Staré Město is from 1325, when it was already referred to as a market town.
 In 1336, it was promoted to a free mining town by Moravian Margrave Charles IV.
 The town was known for mining, especially gold, silver, copper and iron ore.
 During the Hussite Wars, all the mining works were destroyed and mining stopped.

-Staré Město was acquired by the lords of Zvole in 1448.
+Staré Město was acquired by the Lords of Zvole in 1448.
 Václav of Zvole restored the glory of the former mining town in the mid-16th century and made it a trading and craft centre; linen became the most important.
 In 1560, the settlement restored its town privileges.